A Guide to Holiday Ski Vacations in Utah

 Snowshoeing

 Snowshoeing is a slow, chill, snow activity that gets you out into landscapes surrounded by birds, trees and views.
-A snowshoeing guide such as All Seasons Adventures is a great “one-stop shop” if you’re visiting.
-You can also rent snowshoes at several locations including Christy Sports Salt Lake City, Jans Mountain Outfitters, and many resorts.
+A snowshoeing guide is a great “one-stop shop” if you’re visiting.
+You can also rent snowshoes at several locations, including Canyon Sports, White Pine Touring, and at many resorts.

 Off-Snow Dining and Events